Donald Trump Signs Proclamation Recognizing Israel’s Sovereignty Over Golan Heights

 — Avi Mayer (@AviMayer) March 25, 2019

-Netanyahu responded over Twitter to thank Trump for his support.
 “At a time when Iran seeks to use Syria as a platform to destroy Israel, President Trump boldly recognizes Israeli sovereignty over the Golan Heights.
 Thank you President Trump!”

 In a news briefing last month, Geir Pedersen, the UN special envoy for Syria, restated the international position on the Golan Heights situation, per CNN.